RandomProjects-db/Developer-Onboarding-Accelerator/README.md

 ## Why This Matters

-The theme of this hackathon is *"Turn idea into impact faster."* Developer onboarding is one of the biggest hidden costs in software development — and it's completely solvable with AI.
+The theme of this hackathon is *"Turn idea into impact faster."* Developer onboarding is one of the biggest hidden costs in software development — and it's solvable with AI.

 This tool doesn't just demonstrate what IBM Bob can do.
 It solves a real problem that every developer faces, every time they touch a new codebase.
-The impact is immediate, measurable, and scales to every GitHub repository that exists.
+The impact is immediate, measurable, and scales across teams and open source.

 ---